 - Does anyone get the opposite effect from this idea/place/person/thing than I do?
 If so, is it due more to personal subjectivity or objective reality?

 Check out the video above, and see if practicing mindfulness while re-assessing the judgments you’ve made might provide value to you.
-Will developing a new process to mindfully judging future experiences in your life simplify and improve your daily life?
+Will developing a new process of mindfully judging future experiences in your life simplify and improve your daily experience?

 What do you think?
 Can you think back on any time in your own life when you’ve re-assessed old judgments and come up with more informed or diverse perspectives?
 Can you identify any challenges you feel this process might pose?